Synthetic worked example · No client data

 Gate 2Parity threshold met

-Old and new decisions reconcile across agreed production-like cases.
+Old and new paths reconcile across agreed synthetic and production-like cases.

 Gate 4Scale decision made